scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

 .. tip::

-  When a new array is created by indexing with an array of integers, the new array has the same shape than the array of integers:
+  When a new array is created by indexing with an array of integers, the new array has the same shape of the array of integers:

   .. sourcecode:: pycon